RafaCMur/Github-guide/README.md

 # Github-guide

-This guide is about putting all the important information of Github in a repository and make tutorials of it.
+This guide is about putting all the important information of Github in a repository and tutorials of it.